teaforthecat/bones/README.md

 ```

-### Testing CORS
+### Testing CORS (for notes only)
 ```
 curl 'http://localhost:3000/login' -X OPTIONS -H 'Access-Control-Request-Method: POST' -H 'Origin: http://localhost:3449' -H 'Accept-Encoding: gzip, deflate, sdch' -H 'Accept-Language: en-US,en;q=0.8' -H 'User-Agent: Mozilla/5.0 (Macintosh; Intel Mac OS X 10_10_5) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/47.0.2526.106 Safari/537.36' -H 'Accept: */*' -H 'Referer: http://localhost:3449/' -H 'Connection: keep-alive' -H 'DNT: 1' -H 'Access-Control-Request-Headers: content-type' --compressed -v
 ```

-### Swagger UI

-visit `localhost:3000`

-## UI
-### Testing the form
-After starting the repl

-1. `(bootup)` ;; starts onyx for back end
-2. `(start)` ;; starts figwheel for front end
-3. visit localhost:3000 to see the swagger api
-4. or go straight to the spa at localhost:3449
-5. login with "jerry:jerry"
-6. click "Yes" to see that the counter works
-7. click "Add who" fill in some values and click submit
-8. see the state of the form go through these phases `new -> received -> processed`.
-It will be pretty fast.
-If you don't see `proccessed` there was a problem.

 ### Errors

-The SSE/websocket connection to the kafka consumer is very brittle.
-If
-there is a websocket connection error in the browser, reload; it works
-most times(?).
-Unfortunately, reloading an SSE connection will result
-in multiple consumers running.
-That is why the SSE connection will
-probably be removed (currently commented out on the client) in favor
-of the websocket connection.
-The websocket connection closes the kafka
-consumer when the connection to the browser is closed.
-Hopefully you
-will be able to see the full lifecycle of a request to the
+Hopefully you will be able to see the full lifecycle of a
-`:processed` state.
-If you do see errors the only answer right I have
+request to the `:processed` state.
+If you do see errors the only answer right I
-right now is to restart the whole repl.
+have right now is to restart the whole repl.